denisgaribovic/spam-detection/README.md

 ![alt text](https://github.com/denisgaribovic/spam-detection/blob/main/Pictures/Banner.png)

-## Project Overview

-This project focuses on building a spam detection system using the Naive Bayes algorithm in Python.
-The system is designed to classify emails as either "spam" or "ham" (non-spam).

 ## Business Use Case

 In today's digital age, businesses and individuals alike face the constant threat of spam emails, which can range from annoying advertisements to dangerous phishing attempts.
 Spam not only clutters inboxes but can also lead to significant financial losses and data breaches.